 5. “The Magnolia Story” by Joanna Gaines

-The stories in these books are so inspirational to see that great things can come if we have the courage to just jump right in and give them a try.
+The stories in these books are so inspirational to see that great things can come if we dare to just jump right in and give them a try.

 6. “Eat Pray Love” by Elizabeth Gilbert

-I enjoyed reading about the author’s transformation after her divorce and year long journey around the world by going to Italy, India and Indonesia.
+I enjoyed reading about the author’s transformation after her divorce and year-long journey around the world going to Italy, India, and Indonesia.
 I loved reading about her thought processes and seeking healing from the pain in her life.
-The overall message and feeling of the book was of warmth and exploration and love.
+The overall message and feeling of the book were of warmth, exploration, and love.

 7. “Diana: Her True Story in Her Own Words” by Andrew Morton

-Heartbreaking true story of Diana and her role as wife and princess in the public eye.
+The heartbreaking true story of Diana and her role as a wife in addition to the princess in the public eye.
 I loved her bravery and passion for working with AIDS victims.
 Very detailed, well-paced novel about her impact on the world and personal struggles.

 8. “Option B” by Sheryl Sandberg

 This is an honest look at a woman’s journey after becoming a widow.
-She answer the question: What do you do when life wipes out your plans and lays a new path before you?
-She gives advice on how to embrace your new path and use it for good instead of trying to backtrack to a life you can never return to.
+She answers the question: What do you do when life wipes out your plans and lays a new path before you?
+She advises on how to embrace your new path and use it for good instead of trying to backtrack to a life you can never return to.

 9. “Need You Now” by Plumb

 A very honest memoir about the struggles and triumphs in marriage.
-Beautiful.
-You’ll laugh and cry in this one.
+So beautiful–you’ll laugh and cry in this one.

 10. “The Year of Less” by Cait Flanders

 More than a book about decluttering and shopping less, the author takes you through her memoir of how her victory over alcoholism only emerged in new destructive habits.
-Throughout she learns how to deal with stress in ways that are healthier for her mind and body.
+Throughout she learns healthier ways to deal with stress that impacts her mind and body.

 11. “The Longing in Me” by Sheila Walsh

-Part memoir, part Bible study, this Scottish author takes us through the story of David as she recounts some of the trials in her own life and how she learned that only God could fulfill what she was truly searching for in life.
+Part memoir, and part Bible study, this Scottish author takes us through the story of David as she recounts some of the trials in her own life.
+Follow her journey to discover that only God could fulfill what she was truly searching for in life.

 12. “Out of the Woods” by Katina Makris

-This book personally resonated with me because the author tells her story of dealing with Late Stage Lyme.
-Her positive outlook and determination was so inspiring to me as a fellow lyme-sufferer.
-Beautifully written and hopefully optimistic.
+This book resonated with me because the author tells her story of dealing with late-stage Lyme.
+Her positive outlook and determination was beautifully written while hopefully optimistic.

 13. “Girl, Wash Your Face” by Rachel Hollis

-This book inspired me to start my blog and dream bigger about what it could be.
-Inspirational story of a girl with a traumatic childhood, no college education, and a multi-million dollar business.
+This book inspired me to start my blog while dreaming bigger about what it could be.
+It’s an inspirational story of a girl with a traumatic childhood, no college education, who then goes onto create a multi-million dollar business.

 14. “Imperfect Courage” by Jessica Honegger

 Written by the creator of Noonday, the world’s largest fair trade jewelry company, this book goes through the journey of one woman’s mission to follow what she felt God was leading her to do even when it didn’t make sense.
-This book inspired me as a creator, a blogger, a mom and a Christian.
+This book inspired me as a creator, blogger, mom, and also as a Christian.

 15. “It’s Not Supposed To Be This Way” by Lysa TerKeurst

-This Christian living book is about a successful Christian author who then goes through a divorce.
-She offers advice and hope on how to navigate life’s detours.
+This Christian living book is about a successful Christian author going through a divorce, while offering advice and hope on navigating life’s detours.

-Then check out a few more posts on intentional living here:
+Before you go, check out a few more posts on books I love here:

 Happy Reading!